metal-stack/backup-restore-sidecar/README.md

 1. Configure your backup provider configuration in `deploy/provider-secret.yaml`
 2. Enable deployment of the provider secret by commenting in the `kubectl` command in the Makefile's `start` target
 3. Run `make start-postgres` or `start-rethinkdb`

+## Manual restoration

+Follow the documentation [here](docs/manual_restore.md) in order to manually restore a specific version of your database.